ppy/osu-wiki/news/2021/2021-08-18-new-featured-artist-aether.md

 We've snagged **14** tracks for [**Aether**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/191), ranging from piano pieces to electronic hits to chill beats featuring talented vocalist *Veela*.

 Curious how osu! and **Aether** came to meet?
-Take a peek at [Asphyxia](https://osu.ppy.sh/users/1715720)'s pattern-centric mapping through this video of [Aether & Sizzlebird - Raccoon City (feat.
+Take a peek at ::Asphyxia::{ user-id=1715720 }'s pattern-centric mapping through this video of [Aether & Sizzlebird - Raccoon City (feat.
 Veela)](https://osu.ppy.sh/beatmapsets/725387), then listen to the rest of the previews below once you're hooked.

 <div align="center">
     <video width="95%" controls>